JWalshe86/McPlantsNavan/README.md

 * To my mentor who gave great advice on the project
 * To everyone on youtube and stackoverflow who created content
 * To my friends, family and colleagues at 2Toucons (Chandeep) for reviewing the site
-* To Nags with Notions for giving me images and ideas and reviewing the site
 * Code Institute
 * [Mimmi](https://github.com/Stockman-Jr) For testing the site and recommending I improve staff/user access permissions.